- Income Tax for NRIs in India - Rules, Exemptions & Deductions

-Non-resident Indians (NRIs) often invest in properties in India and let them for rent.
+Non-resident Indians (NRIs) often invest in properties in India and put them on rent.
 Are you planning to rent a property from a landlord who is a non-resident Indian (NRI)?
 There are some rules applied in this case, like deducting tax before making a rent payment to the NRI.

 Now, the question that comes in is, Does the income tax rule apply to rent paid for properties owned by NRIs?
 Let us know in the blog below.